 If you’re doing a second layer, you can pop the paper mache platter off the real platter, and you can lay the strips on the inside of the bowl this time.
 Excess paper can be smoothed over to the back of the bowl.

-After another day or two, your project should be completely dry.
-Pull it away from the real platter and plastic wrap and you’re reading to paint!
+After another day or two, your project should be completely dry and ready to paint.

 Painting and sealing your platter:

 My hooligan went through our collection of acrylic craft paint and chose a bunch of different colours that she wanted to use.

 We decided to paint the front and back of the platter first.

 Acrylic paints dry quickly (you can speed up the process with a hair dryer), so it wasn’t long before she could start in with all the other colours.

 She used those colours to make lines and squiggles and dabs and dots all over the platter.

 When the paint was dry, I brushed the entire platter with coat of acrylic craft sealer.
 Not only will the sealer protect the paint’s finish, it instantly makes paint colours richer and brighter, and adds depth and dimension to a painted project.
 I personally like using the satin fish.
 You get a rich, vibrant sheen that doesn’t look too glossy or shiny.